30 Powerful Bible Verses About Being Drunk

 Paul lists drunkenness among the sinful acts of the flesh, alongside other destructive behaviors.
 Those who habitually practice such things are warned that they risk losing their inheritance in God’s kingdom.
 Drunkenness is shown as incompatible with the life of the Spirit.

-READ ALSO 19 Best Bible Verses About A Mother's Love
+READ ALSO 30 Bible Verses About Rainbow: A Symbol of God's Promise

 5. 1 Peter 4:3